 Learning for life

-Through meetings and sociocultural events, as well as training sessions and master classes, the challenge team is helping to overcome digital divides and improve levels of information literacy for people who’ve spent time behind bars – as well as supporting staff at the probation centre.
+By organising meetings and sociocultural events, as well as training sessions and masterclasses, the challenge team is helping to overcome digital divides and improve levels of information literacy for people who’ve spent time behind bars – as well as supporting staff at the probation centre.

 Challenge team members said: “Visible Library is another confirmation of the important role of the library in the life of every person, no matter what the circumstances are.”